tmpuente133-EIT/MATLAB-Pick-And-Place-Robot/README.md

  <img src= "images/loadrobot.jpg" alt="loadrobot" width="400">

-> This section shows how the KUKA iiwa robot is imported and augmented with simplified collision geometries.
-> Custom collision shapes are assigned to the robot links to enable fast and reliable collision checking during planning, independent of visual meshes.
+ This section shows how the KUKA iiwa robot is imported and augmented with simplified collision geometries.Custom collision shapes are assigned to the robot links to enable fast and reliable collision checking during planning, independent of visual meshes.

 ---